chiijlaw/survey-api/README.md

 npm install
 ```

-> If you do not have nodemon installed globally, run:
+> For dev mode, if you do not have nodemon installed globally, run:

 ```
 npm install -d nodemon